justinwoo/my-blog-posts/posts/2017-11-17-ohyes-you-can-interop-with-typescript-using-purescript.md

+# OhYes you can interop with TypeScript using PureScript

 Recently, I updated my [OhYes](https://github.com/justinwoo/ohyes-demo) library to the latest [Variant](https://github.com/natefaubion/purescript-variant), which then let me interop with union types of interfaces with a static discriminant field.
 In this post, I'll go over my demo and how the library is implemented.

 Just a warning up front: this post is largely just code examples.